Introducing the Descriptive Parametric Model: Gaseous Profiles for Galaxies, Groups, and Clusters

 \subsection{Model 3: Scaling of Profile Slopes}

 Our third model alters the profile shape as a function of mass based on several physical criteria.
 Model 3, the ``Slope-Changing'' model, is the motivation for the mass-dependent radial formulation in Equ. \ref{equ:Mdep_radial}.
+X-ray observations support flatter $P$ and $n_\mathrm{e}$ profiles than clusters in the group regime \citep{sun2009, sun2011, lovisari2015}, but we do not use these results for calibration owing to their samples being X-ray-selected (see \S\ref{sec:obsXraygroups} for further discussion).
 We calibrate to the group gas fractions of \citet{Akino2022} at $M_{500}=10^{13.0-13.5}\;\msolar$ using G19 clusters as a basis.
 This model's primary assumption is that pressure and density profiles become flatter from the cluster regime through the group regime and into the galactic halo regime.
-However, there are several physical considerations that we apply to our scalings at $M_{200}= 10^{12}\;\msolar$.
-We consider three criteria for this model: \begin{itemize} \item Gas fractions must be less than $f_{\rm b}$. \item Entropy profiles should not be declining as a function of $r$ inside $R_{500}$. \item Cooling times should be comparable or longer than a Hubble time, except at $\ll R_{200}$. \end{itemize}
+We apply three physical criteria to achieve flatter profiles: \begin{itemize} \item Gas fractions must be less than $f_{\rm b}$. \item Entropy profiles should not be declining as a function of $r$ inside $R_{500}$ at $M_{200}\ga 10^{12}\;\msolar$. \item Cooling times should be comparable or longer than a Hubble time, except at $\ll R_{200}$. \end{itemize}